MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-lite-howto-enable-arc-services.md

 # Arc-enabled services on an AKS on Windows cluster

 Now that you have an Arc-enabled with AKS cluster you can attach and configure Kubernetes clusters running anywhere.
-Through Azure Arc, you can access Azure services for on-premise Kubernetes deployments just like you would with AKS on Azure.
+Through Azure Arc, you can access Azure services for on-premises Kubernetes deployments just like you would with AKS on Azure.

 ## Using Azure Monitor with Arc enabled AKS on Windows cluster